ishmeet-codes/ishmeet-codes.github.io/my_experience/readme.md

 Following the hackathon, we gathered in the auditorium for a cultural competition.
 The first event was a singing competition, which everyone enjoyed.
 It was followed by a dance competition, which was equally entertaining and well-received by the audience.
 There was a short break before the prize ceremony.

-During the prize ceremony, Dr. Inderpreet Singh, Director of Nankana Sahib Education Trust (NSET), shared valuable insights and words of encouragement.
+During the prize ceremony, Dr. Inderpal Singh, Director of Nankana Sahib Education Trust (NSET), shared valuable insights and words of encouragement.
 Principal Dr. Sehijpal Singh and the HOD of the IT department, Dr. K.S.
 Maan, also addressed the gathering and distributed prizes to all the winners.

 The day was a perfect blend of competition, creativity, and celebration, marking a memorable end to our induction program.
 Reflecting on these past 13 days, I feel grateful for the experiences and the bonds formed with fellow students.
 The program has provided a solid foundation for our future endeavors at the college, and I look forward to the challenges and opportunities that lie ahead.